Tuning PostgreSQL for a Matrix Synapse Homeserver

 Postgres is generally reliable at choosing how many workers to use, but doesn't necessarily understand the profile of the work you're expecting from it each day, as it doesn't understand how your application (in this case Synapse) is designed.

-For example, when all workers are busy, Postgres will queue incoming queries until workers are available, which delays those queries being answered.
-You might be tempted to set max_parallel_workers_per_gather = 1
+For example, when all workers are busy, Postgres will queue incoming queries until workers are

-to ensure more queries are handled immediately, but then if one query requires a lock on a table, all other workers would need to wait to access that data.
+one query requires a lock on a table, all other workers would need to wait to access that data.

 In this Synapse case, it's generally better to use parallelism when possible to speed up complex queries, rather than trying to enable the maximum amount of queries to be running at the same time.